miroshnikov/idles/README.md

 juxt(array $funcs): callable
 ```

-applies a list of functions to a list of values.
+Applies a list of functions to a list of values.

 #### [memoize](https://idlephp.tech/#memoize)